Orlando A. Battista (1917-1995);

 Humility is, to me, the grandest of all virtues and values.
 It stands well on it's own but also enhances all the others.

-kate's mom about 3 years ago from nv
+kate's mom over 3 years ago from nv

 Mother Teresa would be one of my defining models of humility.